-The Earned Income Tax Credit is a tax credit for low to middle income wage earners that has lifted nearly 7 million people out of poverty, however many people still miss it.
+The Earned Income Tax Credit is a tax credit for low to middle income wage earners that has lifted millions of people out of poverty, however many people still miss it.
 Why do so many people miss it?
 Many think they don’t make enough to file their taxes so they don’t claim it.
-You have to file your taxes to get this valuable tax credit, which may help a family with three dependents receive a credit worth up to $5,891.
+You have to file your taxes to get this valuable tax credit, which may help a family with three children who qualify receive a credit worth up to $6,318.

 Are unemployment benefits taxable?

 Although unemployment income is taxable you may be happy to find your job search and moving expenses may be tax-deductible.
 See the next question for more details.